AY2223S1-CS2103T-T13-1/tp/docs/UserGuide.md

 #### Remove tutorial group

-Removes the tutorial group with the name `tutorialGroup`
+Removes the tutorial group at the specified `index`

 - Command: `tutorial delete <index>`